box/boxcli/docs/files.md

                                    sourceKey>destinationKey
-  -q, --quiet                      Suppress any non-error output to stderr -s, --save                       Save report to default reports folder on disk -t, --test=<value>...
-Test that a metadata key contains a specific value; must be in the form key=value -t, --token=<value>              Provide a token to perform this call -v, --verbose                    Show verbose output, which can be helpful for debugging -y, --yes                        Automatically respond yes to all confirmation prompts
+  -q, --quiet                      Suppress any non-error output to stderr -s, --save                       Save report to default reports folder on disk -t, --token=<value>              Provide a token to perform this call -v, --verbose                    Show verbose output, which can be helpful for debugging -y, --yes                        Automatically respond yes to all confirmation prompts